 The WordCamp Osnabrück 2019 has shown how professional the German WordCamps have become.
 Thanks to the extremely good work of the German community, WordCamp participants were able to fully concentrate on the content.

-At the WordCamp Osnabrück we were able to gain more insights than ever before.
-Because two colleagues helped in the core team of the organization: Our colleague Leefke in the marketing and social media team andJohannes, our founder and managing director, as organizer for the workshops (yes, there were finally workshops at a WordCamp again :)).
+At WordCamp Osnabrück we were able to gather more insights than ever before.
+Because two colleagues helped out in the Orga core team: Colleague Leefke in the marketing and social media team and Johannes, our founder and CEO, as organizer for the workshops (yes, there were finally workshops at a WordCamp again :)).

-And how exactly does one become a member of the Orga-Team?
+And how exactly does one become a member of the Orga team?

 Since the idea for the WordCamp Osnabrück was born some years ago within the WP-Meetup Muenster/Osnabrueck, the orga-team was formed relatively quickly from the Meetup members.